MRDavidYen/axum-error-handler/readme.md

 - 📝 **Consistent Format**: Standardized JSON error responses
 - 🔧 **Flexible Configuration**: Custom status codes and error codes
 - 🏗️ **Nested Error Support**: Forward inner errors with preserved status codes
+- 🎨 **Custom Response Functions**: Use custom functions for specialized error handling
 - ⚡ **Zero Runtime Cost**: All code generation happens at compile time

 > **Note**: This is an experimental project.
 The API may change in future versions.